obsidianmd/obsidian-clipper/README.md

 ## Use the extension

-Documentation is available on the [Obsidian Help site](https://help.obsidian.md/web-clipper), which covers how to use templates, triggers, highlighting, and more.
+Documentation is available on the [Obsidian Help site](https://help.obsidian.md/web-clipper), which covers how to use [highlighting](https://help.obsidian.md/web-clipper/highlight), [templates](https://help.obsidian.md/web-clipper/templates), [variables](https://help.obsidian.md/web-clipper/variables), [filters](https://help.obsidian.md/web-clipper/filters), and more.

 ## Developers